Spacercookie/Mostly-American-Textures/README.md

 # Mostly-American-Textures
-This is mostly just American flags/colors
+This is mostly just American flags/colors.
+I made this within an hour or so